CrimsonMugen/CIS-142/README.md

 # CIS-142

-Class Project Git Repo - EXPERIMENTAL
+## CIS-142 Class Project

-This is just a test repo for study purposes.
+This repo is to serve as an experimental coding project for Python basics.